 Online Core Courses - UWG offers options to meet all core course requirements completely online.
 Some of these online core courses are designed and taught exclusively by instructors at UWG while others may be part of a state-wide initiative referred to as eCore (electronic core). eCore courses may include students from other University System of Georgia schools and may be taught by non-UWG instructors.
 Start dates, end dates, policies and procedures may be different for eCore than for other UWG courses.
 See http://ecore.westga.edu or contact 678-839-5300.

-Upper-division Undergrad courses – Some upper-division undergraduate courses may be offered partially online with some face-to-face meetings, while others may be listed as "95-100% Fully Online" in Banweb.
-Always be sure to check the special instructions noted on the public course bulletin site: https://grim.westga.edu/www/schedule.htm
+Upper-division Undergrad courses – Some upper-division courses may be offered fully at a distance or 94-99% online, requiring one face to face meeting, while some are offered partially at a distance or 51-94% online.
+Others may be listed as Entirely at a Distance or 100% online.
+Always be sure to check the special instructions noted on the public course bulletin site: http://banweb.westga.edu

 Online undergraduate degree program: